AbdulazizAlhuzami/Linkit/README.md

 3. Run the PyInstaller command to create the executable.
 The `--onefile` and `--noconsole` flags are used here as well.

     ```bash
-    pyinstaller --onefile --noconsole linkman.py
+    pyinstaller --onefile --noconsole linkit.py
     ```

-4. The executable file (`linkman`) will be in the `dist/` directory.
+4. The executable file (`linkit`) will be in the `dist/` directory.

 ### Running the Executable (DOES NOT WORK AT THE MOMENT)